 On Wednesday morning in the examination room of a veterinary neurologist’s office, Harry curled up in my lap just like when he was a puppy.
-I turned to Mike, who was sitting next me and said, “I can’t remember the last time Harry sat in my lap.”
+I turned to Mike and said, “I can’t remember the last time he sat in my lap.”
 It was a gift.

 About an hour later, he was admitted to the animal hospital for a battery of tests to figure out what’s causing lethargy and vomiting, spasms, seizures, a dramatic drop in glucose levels, and motor skill problems.
 What began as a bad back has morphed into a medical mystery of epic proportions (he is so my dog).